elithrar/octocamp/.themes/eatsleeprepeat/README.md

 An Octopress theme for EATSLEEPREPEAT.NET

-Built using a customised versionb of [Twitter Bootstrap](http://twitter.github.com/bootstrap/).
+Built using a customised version of [Twitter Bootstrap](http://twitter.github.com/bootstrap/).
 Geared for posting photographs.